In inaugural speech, Mexico's Lopez Obrador promises radical change

 But in a reference to one of his heroes, the former president Benito Juarez who separated the church and the state in Mexico, Lopez Obrador promised his government would ensure a divide between economic and political power in the country.

+"The government will no longer be a committee at service of a rapacious minority," the new president said.

-He said the government of his predecessor Enrique Pena Nieto had caused a plunge in oil output by opening the energy industry in Latin America's second-largest economy to private investment.
+He blamed the government of his predecessor Enrique Pena Nieto for causing a plunge in oil output by opening the energy industry in Latin America's second-largest economy to private investment.

 Some of the toughest problems Lopez Obrador faces are more severe than when Pena Nieto took office in 2012 vowing to tackle unprecedented violence.
 Like his predecessor, the new president says security will be his top priority.